aws-controllers-k8s/community/docs/content/docs/tutorials/aurora-serverless-v2.md

   --from-literal=password="${RDS_DB_PASSWORD}"
 ```

-You can now create an Aurora Serverless v2 cluster:
+You can now create an Aurora Serverless v2 cluster for both the PostgreSQL and
+MySQL database engines.
+The example below uses the PostgreSQL engine.
+For example, to use
+MySQL, set `ENGINE_TYPE` to `aurora-mysql` and `ENGINE_VERSION` to [minimum supported version](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.requirements.html#aurora-serverless-v2.requirements.versions)

 ```bash
 export AURORA_DB_CLUSTER_NAME="ack-db"